osanstrong/arfc.github.io/software_templates.md

 ## Docker Files
 A Dockerfile is a text file that contains commands that can be used from the command line to generate images.
-Like a makefile, docker build can automate a series of command line instructions.
+Like a Makefile, docker build can automate a series of command line instructions.
 Several links have been provided as informational resources, and there exists a template file.